rhizolab/rhizo-server/README.md

 Note: this websocket server (`-s` option) don't seem to work with gevent 1.2 (at least on Windows);
 you may need to downgrade to gevent 1.1.2.

+Note: we are in the process of migrating from plain websockets to MQTT over websockets.

 ## System Design

 ### Users